DevExCodeHub/track-medicine-with-blockchain/README.md

 3. Click on **Launch Now**
 4. Click on **Deploy A New Business Network**
 5. Click on **Drop here to upload or browse**
-6. Choose `track-medicine.bna` file that you download
+6. Choose `medicine-network.bna` file that you download
 7. Click on **Deploy**
 8. Click on **Connect now**
 9. Click on **Test** from top menu